Emily Morse: Career

 Morse has appeared as a guest expert on many radio and television shows, and has been featured in The New York Times, The Los Angeles Times, and San Francisco Chronicle for her expertise in sex and relationships.
 Her first book Hot Sex: Over 200 Things You Can Try Tonight was released in October 2011.
 Morse has also acted in, produced, and directed the film, for which she received an award.
 Her podcast, Sex with Emily, has been in production since 2005.

-In 2012 Morse began a four-year run as guest co-host on the nationally syndicated Loveline Radio Show with Dr. Drew Pinsky.
+In 2012 Morse began a four-year run as guest co-host on the nationally syndicated Loveline radio show with Dr. Drew Pinsky.

 Morse contributes frequently to many major online publications including Glamour, Cosmopolitan, Ask Men, Popsugar, Pattiknows.com, Men's Health, and Harper's Bazaar.

 In 2014, Morse became the host of the regularly-recurring Sexual Health Expo.
 Morse also serves as the sexual health expert for Lifestyles.
+She has been featured in The New York Times and The New York Times Magazine.

-In 2021, The New York Times ran an article, posting the question: "Is Emily Morse the Dr. Ruth of a new generation?"
+Since 2021, Morse has been teaching a MasterClass on sex and communication.

 Education

 Morse holds two bachelor's degrees from the University of Michigan in psychology and political science.

-Morse attended Institute for Advanced Study of Human Sexuality in San Francisco and received a certificate as doctor in human sexuality.
+Morse attended Institute for Advanced Study of Human Sexuality in San Francisco and received a certificate in human sexuality.
+Morse is also an alumna of the Somatica Institute in San Francisco where she received training as a sex and relationship coach.